Feb 05 - Mar 12 · Week Two · Macro Unit

 Team: Niki Marathia · Keya Bangera · Mary Mehtarizadeh · Ayesha Saleem · Eniola Aminu · Oindrilla Sinha · Mathew Yue · Jaime Santos Guerrero

 We began this week by mapping out what defines money.
-Through a simple diagram, we broke it down into key principles to establish a baseline for what makes conventional currency and its exchange efficient and widely accepted.
+Through a diagram, we broke it down into key principles to establish a baseline for what makes conventional currency and its exchange efficient and accepted.

 Using this as a reference point, we moved into a food trading exercise to test how food might function as a medium of exchange.
 The exercise showed that food struggles with the mutual coincidence of wants, where exchanges only worked when both people wanted what the other had.
 Unlike money, where value is standardised and each unit holds equal value, food does not.